albertknows/albert_on_data/content/posts/still-a-bit-busy.md

 ---
-title: the best and cheapest place to buy electronics
+title: The Best and Cheapest Place to Buy Electronics
 seo_title: Still a Bit Busy
 summary: Forget Target.
 Forget Walmart.
 Forget OfferUp.
 Forget FeeBay.
 seo_desc: The Best and Cheapest Place to Buy Electronics